 Instant Pot Spaghetti and Meatballs

 I’ve worked pretty hard to perfect my spaghetti and meatball recipe.
 I have been toying around with several different delicious spaghetti sauce recipes for a long time, most of which were perfect for spaghetti bolognese, but weren’t quite what I was looking for in a spaghetti and meatball recipe.
 Then I started using Marcella Hazan’s tomato sauce recipe for my spaghetti and meatballs and with the first bite, golden light shone all around and a heavenly chorus sang its sweet refrains (I mean, that’s a slight exaggeration…kind of).
 This recipe simply can’t be beat in terms of simplicity and flavor.
 The onion imparts all sorts of flavor but doesn’t muddy up the sauce since you take it out at the end of cooking and the butter adds such a luxurious creaminess.
 I cook it up in batches and freeze it in pizza-portioned ziploc baggies for some darn good pizza sauce and it’s the best base for spaghetti and meatballs because it isn’t busy and allows the meatballs to take center stage.
 Seriously, if you don’t have this recipe in your lives, get on it immediately: http://www.thekitchn.com/marcella-hazans-amazing-4ingre-144538.
 I’ll wait…Okay, now that you’ve discovered what tomatoes, butter, and onions can do when combined in simple perfection, now we can move on.
 So I love my spaghetti and meatballs.
-I cook my meatballs in the oven at the same time of cooking my sauce on the stove so it comes together pretty quickly and I can easily get it on the table during a weeknight.
-But did you see that sneaky word I just wrote?
-Oven?
-Yeah.
-That’s not going to work for me during the summer.
-If you’ve been reading this blog at all, you may have discovered that I’m pretty cheap.
-Like, refuse to turn on the AC in the summer unless we’re all dying cheap.
-And because I’m anti-AC, I end up being anti-oven by default.
-So I’ve been living without one of my favorite dinners.
-And I’ve been missing it.
-Last night, I’d finally had enough.
-For my birthday, my lovely mother bought me an 8-qt.
-Instapot.
-This week, I had a bit of a lightbulb moment when I realized I could sauté my meatballs and use the pressure cooker function to make my favorite sauce all in one pot and all without turning on the dreaded oven.
-So I decided to give it a shot.
+I cook my meatballs in the oven at the same time of cooking my sauce on the stove so it comes together pretty quickly and I can get it on the table during a weeknight without too much hassle.
+But I’m a busy mom, so I’ve been looking for an even simpler method, so I experimented with my cooking my favorite spaghetti recipe in my Instant Pot.
 And I have to tell you, it did not disappoint.
 So, here’s how I put it all together.

 Turn on your Instapot to the sauté setting and allow it to heat up.

-Mince your parsley up pretty fine.
+Mince some parsley up pretty fine.
 A tablespoon or so should do it.
 Put it into a bowl.

-Slice your onion and get out your cheese grater.
+Slice an onion in half and get out your cheese grater.
 Grate a couple tablespoons of onion into a bowl.
 Set aside the rest of the onion for the sauce.

-Add your ground beef to the bowl and mix it up, being careful not to over-mix.
-Note: I never use lean ground beef.
-I find it to be mealy.
-Plus, I just don’t think fat is the enemy.
-I think processed sugar is the problem, which is why I firmly believe in feeding my family as much home-cooked food as I possibly can.
-Anyway.
-Add your meat.
-Then sprinkle a bit of bread crumbs over the top just to keep the meatballs from being too runny and mix that in as well.
+Add your ground beef (don’t use lean ground beef) to the bowl and mix it up, being careful not to over-mix.
+Then sprinkle some bread crumbs over the top just to keep the meatballs from being too runny and mix that in as well.
 This recipe for meatballs is based on my go-to hamburger recipe from Jamie Oliver, which I highly recommend: http://www.jamieoliver.com/recipes/beef-recipes/a-cracking-burger/

 FYI: Now is a good time to start heating up a pot of water on the stove for your spaghetti (or before this if you have slow burners).

-Add a scant amount of olive oil to the bottom of the pot (just enough to keep the meatballs from sticking) and start forming meatballs, adding them to the pot as you go.
+Add a scant amount of olive oil to the bottom of the pot (just enough to keep the meatballs from sticking).
+Form your meat into meatballs and add to the pot.

 Note: the original recipe calls for whole, canned tomatoes but this doesn’t work very well with the meatball sauce because you can’t break up the tomatoes without destroying your meatballs, so use puree.